paulveillard/cybersecurity-endpoint-security/README.md

 #### What is an endpoint?
 An endpoint is any device that employees use to connect to business networks represents a potential risk that cyber criminals can exploit to steal corporate data.

+#### What is endpoint security?
+Endpoint security is the process of protecting devices like desktops, laptops, mobile phones, and tablets from malicious threats and cyberattacks.

 ## License